8 Reasons Why You Might Be Feeling Burned Out As An OT

 While our student loans are high and you might feel like you can’t afford to take time off to travel or work less than five days a week, there are other ways to add to your bank account.
 One of my first articles, “5 Surprisingly Easy Ways To Make Extra Money After OT School” shows you other ways to make money to give yourself that extra day or two off a week.
 With the additional income, you’ll have more time to rest or get other things done which can really help with that burned out feeling!

-I hope this post helps give you some clarity of why you might be feeling unhappy and what solutions you can take to increase your satisfaction as an occupational therapist.
+I hope this post helps give you some clarity of why you might be feeling burned out as an OT or COTA, and provides you with actionable solutions to take to increase your satisfaction as an occupational therapy practitioner.